keyboard545/Password-Validator/README.md

 $> java -jar ./passwordvalidator-1.0.0.jar
 ```
 3. The server will start listening on port 8080.
 Now we can start testing!
-4. Send a GET request to the URL below.
+4. Send a GET request to the URL below or just use browser to open the link.
 ```
 # You can change the string "password545" to the string you want to validate.
 curl -v GET http://localhost:8080/brunch/validate/password/password545
 ```
 5. After sending a GET request.
-It will return validate result.
+It will return validation result.
 ```
 # when success: Password verified.
 # when fail: Password verify failed.
 Error message = [Password must be between 5 and 12 characters in length.]